Darrel Williams Player Prop Bets for NFL Week 18 | Kansas City vs. Denver 1/8/2022

 Matchup vs. Denver

-- Against the Broncos, Williams' 9.8 rushing yards per game over his six career matchups are 34.7 fewer than his over/under in Saturday's game.
+- In his six career matchups against the Broncos, Williams averaged 9.8 rushing yards per game, 28.7 fewer yards than his over/under in Saturday's game.

-- In six games versus the Broncos Williams has not rushed for a touchdown.
+- Williams, in six matchups versus the Broncos, has not run for a TD.

-- Williams will go up against a Broncos squad that allows 109.8 rushing yards per game and is the NFL's 14th-ranked rush defense.
+- In terms of defending against the run, the Broncos are 13th in the league, giving up 109.8 yards per game.

-- The Broncos have conceded nine rushing touchdowns, third in the league.
+- This year the Broncos have allowed nine rushing TDs.
+They are ranked third in the NFL in that category.

 Recent Performances

-- In last week's matchup with the Bengals, Williams ran for 88 yards on 14 carries (averaging 6.3 yards per carry) while scoring two touchdowns on the ground.
+- Last week against the Bengals, Williams rushed for 88 yards on 14 carries (averaging 6.3 yards per carry) while scoring two touchdowns.

-- During his last three games, Williams has taken 30 carries for 155 yards (51.7 per game) and two touchdowns.
+- Over his last three outings, Williams has run for 155 yards on 30 carries (51.7 ypg), with two touchdowns.

+- He's also averaged 16.3 receiving yards per game, catching six passes for 49 yards.

 Williams' Kansas City Teammates